 The Society currently offers the following services:

-- Speakers for historical associations, U3A, Arts Societies. usually we charge out of pocket expenses or a fee in lieu.
+- Speakers for historical associations, U3A, Arts Societies. usually we charge out of pocket expenses or a small fee in lieu.

 - Organising loans of individual pictures or groups of pictures for exhibitions.
 Currently, directly and through associated private collections, we have access to over 450 exhibition standard works, many more sketches, and works by his sisters for supporting material and comparison.
 We also have copies of the majority of his 6 books and estimated 50 articles and speeches (although not all).

 - Authentication.
 Since Petit did not sign his work, and nor did his sisters, most of their work is passed off as his.
 In one recent auction a work dated after his death was attributed to him.
 We give opinions on attribution, based on experience of having viewed over 3,000 works over the past five years, and offer certificates of authenticity for longer term validation of the artwork.